- Needed a toolset for scripting tests of the electrical characteristics of chips, queueing up jobs, and storing the information to a central database

 - Needed flexible reporting and visualization to allow the user to diagnose problems

-- Integrate disperat systems, including instrument data into one library with a consistent API.
+- Integrate disparate systems, including instrument data, into one library with a consistent API.

-- Developed GUI application for writing the automation scripts, queueing the test jobs, and viewing the resulting data.
+- Develop GUI application for writing the automation scripts, queueing the test jobs, and viewing the resulting data.